bradgwest/paap/write/paper.md

 * Cross Depiction problem:
   - How is the female form picked up?
 Lots of naked women in different depictions

+Notes about dataset:
+- More recent than other datasets because it was selected based on the top x most prolific artists
+- more diverse in medium and genre than other sets
+  - East asian art
+  - pop art
+  - modern
+  - etc
+- Larger number of artists
+- Would be interesting to see what duer's stuff compares with, as well as the chinese painters, and lucio fontana

 if clustering:
 * want to evaluate the performance against traditional methods